bburan/OHRC-data-club/upcoming.md

 # Upcoming meetings

-## Wednesday, November 28 8:30am to 9:30am in HRC 0405
-* Andrew Baker (30 min.) - Title to be announced.
-* Brad Buran (30 min.) - Optimizing ABR acquisition using interleaved stimuli

-## Wednesday, December 26 8:30am to 9:30am in HRC 0405
+## Wednesday, January 23 9:00am to 10:00am in HRC 0405
-*We will not be meeting.
-Have a great holiday!*
+**Slots are open.
+Please contact us if you're interested in presenting.**